geertdobbels/HA-Openhasp-for-Shelly-TRV/README.md

 ```
 in the configuration.yaml file to refer to it.

+**sensor.thermroom**: This entity is a variable.
+Install "variables+history" from HACS.
+Once installed go to Settings-Devices and Services, add integration, look for variables+history, add a new sensor and name it "thermroom".
+Once this is done, a new sensor "sensor.thermroom" is created.
+The state of this sensor is the device name of the TRV you select on the Button Matrix on the OpenHasp screen.

 ## ToDo
 - Make it possible for multiple displays to use the same plate logic and avoid having to copy-paste the contents of openhasp.yaml for each plate/display (suggestions are welcome)
 - Do the above in such a way that each plate has its own variable sensor.thermroom to avoid switching rooms on one plate to be reflected on the other plates.